How to Plan, Have, and Rock Your VBAC

 Fill your mind with positive birth stories, and what’s possible for you instead of what you fear might happen.

-I have collected my favorite resources for mamas in a free Ebook.
-It contains 154 of the best supplies, books and movies I use personally and professionally with my clients, family, and friends.
+I have collected my favorite resources for mamas in my course.
+It contains 200 of the best supplies, books and movies I use personally and professionally with my clients, family, and friends.
 Even diving into a fraction of this list will have you feeling empowered and prepared for conception, pregnancy, postpartum and parenting!

 Draw, journal, meditate, visualize, play sensual music and let yourself freestyle dance to it—these things help you to heighten and easily tap into the intuitive, feminine self.
 This is your heart and gut, your truth, your wisdom, the part of you that knows what you most deeply desire and the part of you that knows exactly how to give birth.